ElectrodeYT/bvpm/README.md

 # Basic Versioned Package Manager
 BVPM is a basic package manager.
 It was written basically to make development of basic-linux easier.

-BVPM is currently in a super-duper-early stage, and should not be used for anything but the most stupid systems.
-It does not currently support dependencies, or anything like that (at least not very well).

 # File format
 The .bvp file format is just a .tar file (no compression, although if the libarchive installion supports compressed TAR files there is no reason we can't either)